Bolinao Skull

-Description
+History

 The Bolinao Skull was discovered during an excavation led by archaeologists from the National Museum of the Philippines.
-Its most distinct feature is the dental decorations made of gold.
-At the Balingasay Site in Bolinao, Pangasinan, Philippines, archaeologists excavated 67 skulls, all of which had their teeth decorated in gold and were found with tradeware ceramics dating back to the Early Ming Dynasty in China circa 15th century A.D.
-The dental ornaments measure 10 millimeters wide by 11.5 millimeters in height.
+Its distinct feature is dental decorations made of gold.
+At the Balingasay Site in Bolinao, Pangasinan, Philippines, archaeologists excavated 67 skulls, all of which had their teeth decorated in gold and were found with tradeware ceramics dating to the early Ming Dynasty in China circa 15th century AD.
+The ornaments measure 10 millimeters wide by 11.5 millimeters in height.
 The gold scales were observed to be on the buccal surface of the upper and lower incisor and canine teeth.

-Upon further examination, the teeth were found to have had holes drilled in them, which were filled by gold disks, plugs, pegs, or wire.
+The teeth were found to have had holes drilled in them, filled by gold disks, plugs, pegs, or wire.
 Each type of ornament has a unique design.

-Excavation and Exhibition
+Excavation

-The Bolinao Skull dates back to the 14th and 15th century A.D. and was likely one of the historic inhabitants of Pangasinan, Philippines.
-This discovery reveals the ornate method of decorating teeth that was part of the native Philippine culture long before the Spanish occupation in 1521.
-The Bolinao Skull is now on display at the Pang-ulo Exhibit, on the fourth floor of the National Museum of Anthropology, a component museum of the National Museum of the Philippines, which is dedicated to anthropology and archaeology.
+The Bolinao Skull dates to the 14th and 15th century AD and was likely an inhabitant of Pangasinan.
+This discovery reveals the ornate method of decorating teeth that was part of native Philippine culture before the Spanish occupation in 1521.
+The Bolinao Skull is on display at the Pang-ulo Exhibit, at the National Museum of Anthropology, a component museum of the National Museum of the Philippines.

-History of Dental Gold-work
+History of gold dental-work

 Before the Spanish arrived in the Philippines, decorating teeth was a common practice.
-From staining them red or black, to decorating them with gold scales, the ornate practice of dental decoration was a status symbol for the Philippine natives.
-The work of Zumbroich and Salvador-Amores state that only eight out of the fifty-one burials unearthed from the 14th-15th century cemetery site in Bolinao had dentitions with gold ornamentations featuring varying elaborations.
-Evidence of deliberate teeth dyeing was also pointed out by the discoloration in the frontal teeth only.
+From staining them red or black, to decorating them with gold scales, the practice of dental decoration was a status symbol for Filipinos.
+Zumbroich and Salvador-Amores reported that eight out of the fifty-one burials unearthed from the 14th-15th century cemetery site in Bolinao had dentitions with gold ornamentations.
+Evidence of deliberate teeth dyeing was pointed out by the discoloration in the frontal teeth only.
 Other evidence of gold decorations was found in the Calatagan Peninsula.
-According to Antonio Pigafetta, the Visayans also practiced decorative dentistry.
+According to Pigafetta, the Visayans also practiced decorative dentistry.
 Upon meeting Rajah Siaui of Butuan, he described him as having “three spots of gold on every tooth” with "teeth [appearing] as if bound with gold".
 Tooth goldwork was called pusad, and the mananusad was the professional dental worker who was paid for his services.

-In more recent times, dentists used gold to fill in cavities because the metal is soft and does not decay.
-For these same reasons, our ancestors used the metal for dental decoration in the pre-colonial era.
-The gold would be made into pegs that would be put in the teeth; this was a painful procedure.
-Teeth goldwork, therefore, was not just a sign of social status, but also of strength and bravery.
+In more recent times, dentists used gold to fill cavities because the metal is soft and does not decay.
+For these same reasons, gold was used for dental decoration in the pre-colonial era.
+The gold would be made into pegs put in the teeth; a painful procedure.
+Teeth goldwork, therefore, was a sign of social status and of strength and bravery.